imyogibaba/imyogibaba/README.md

 - 👋 Hi, I’m @imyogibaba
 - 👀 I’m interested in Computer and coding
-- 🌱 I’m currently learning CSS and Python
+- 🌱 I’m currently learning and Python
 - 💞️ I’m looking to collaborate on Project
 - 📫 How to reach me ...(Not available)